ycrc/containers-bootcamp/src/containers-presentation.md

 ### Advantages

 - Admins are happy
-- Existing scripts, paths should work
+- Existing scripts, paths can work
-- No shuffling data around
+- Data are where you left them

 </section>